 Spring AI Integration

-Koog provides Spring AI integration starters that bridge Spring AI's model abstractions with the Koog agent framework.
-If you already use Spring AI for model access, these starters let you plug Koog's agent orchestration on top — without replacing your existing Spring AI configuration.
+Koog provides Spring AI integration starters that bridge Spring AI's abstractions with the Koog agent framework.
+If you already use Spring AI for model access, memory, or vector storage, these starters let you plug Koog on top without replacing your existing Spring AI configuration.

 How it differs from koog-spring-boot-starter